newdigate/teensy-blink/README.md

 When you make/push any changes to a branch of your repo on github, travis will fetch download the branch with changes and trigger a build.
 Travis will also trigger a build if somebody sends you a pull-request.
 This allows you to determine if the pull request will break your build (i.e cause build/compiler errors when your merge it)...

-## guide to integrating your github teensy project with travis
+## Guide to integrating your github teensy project with travis
 Firstly, you need a [.travis.yaml](https://github.com/newdigate/teensy-blink/blob/master/.travis.yml) (.yaml format) in the root folder of your repository

 The .travis.yaml file allows you to specify build agent requirements, dependencies, install scripts for your repo: